 - ecological responses to natural and anthropogenic environmental change

 Many Environmental Studies students choose to conduct research and fieldwork through a semester abroad experience with our partner school, School for Field Studies (SFS).
 From aquatics to wildlife, land to water scarcity, SFS offers programs in Australia and New Zealand, Costa Rica, Kenya and Tanzania, Panama and the Turks and Caicos Islands that include integrated coursework and field research.
 Environmental Studies majors and minors also participate in many of the other study abroad opportunities, such as the University of Melbourne in Australia and St. Andrews University in Scotland.

-Prof. Sara Mitchell, Director of Environmental Studies
+Prof. Sarah Luria, Director of Environmental Studies